aclysma/rafx/README.md

         actually executed parallel yet)
       * Handles multiple views and phases allowing advanced features like shadow mapping
       * Flexible sorting mechanism for interleaving and batching write commands from multiple rendering features
+   * Visibility Region - Built on top of `rafx-visibility`
+      * Higher-level visibility API, integrated with framework render jobs
  * `rafx-assets` - An asset loading and management system.
    * Assets can hot reload from files (but see [#14](rafx/issues/14))
    * Because distill pre-processes and stores cached assets as they change, custom processing/packing can be